Blog

 Why cancellation policies fail in mobile businesses

-That is why mobile teams need clearer policy wording than a generic salon footer.
-The client has to understand the notice window, why it exists, and how to avoid the fee.
+That is why mobile service businesses need clearer cancellation wording than a generic salon template.
+The policy has to explain the notice window, the reason for the fee, and what happens when a slot was reserved specifically for that client.

 1